LloydBZirbes/theory-of-falling-bodies/README.md

 ### [Prototypes](original/prototypes)

 # Archival
-This project is being backed-upto the [Github Archival Program](https://archiveprogram.github.com/faq/)
+This project is being backed-up to the [Github Archival Program](https://archiveprogram.github.com/faq/)

 # Contact, Contribution
 Want to contribute?
 Have information to add?
 Please make a Github account and join [the discussion page](https://github.com/LloydBZirbes/docs/discussions/1)